-The number of solar panels you need to power a charging station depends on several factors, such as the capacity of the solar panels, the energy consumption of the charging station, and the desired charging time.
+The number of solar panels you need to power a charging station depends on various factors, such as the capacity of the solar panels, the energy consumption of the charging station, and the desired charging time.
 Here are some steps to make a rough estimate of the number of solar panels you need:

 Determine the capacity of the solar panels: Solar panels have a specific capacity expressed in watt-peak (Wp).
 This indicates how much electrical power they can produce under ideal conditions.